-Requestor's Position Summary Dated December 8, 2005: "...if the total audited charges for the entire admission are above \$40,000, the Carrier shall reimburse using the Stop-Loss Methodology in accordance with the plain language of the rule contained in § 134.401(c)(6)(A)(iii)."
+Requestor's Position Summary Dated November 7, 2007: "if the total audited charges for the entire admission are above \$40,000, the Carrier shall reimburse using the 'Stop-Loss Methodology in accordance with plain language of the rule contained in § 134.401(c)(6)(A)(iii).
+This rule does not require a hospital to prove that services provided during the admission were unusually extensive or unusually costly to trigger the application of the Stop Loss Methodology."

 Requestor's Supplemental Position Summary Dated November 3, 2011: "Please allow this letter to serve as a supplemental statement to Vista's originally submitted request for dispute resolution in consideration of the Texas Third Court of Appeals' Final Judgment...
-The medical records on file with MDR show this admission to be a complex spine surgery which is unusually extensive for at least three reasons...The medical and billing records on file with MDR also show that this admission was unusually costly for two reasons."
+The medical records on file with MDR show this admission to be a complex spine surgery which is unusually extensive for at least two reasons...
+The medical and billing records on file with MDR also show that this admission was unusually costly for two reasons."

-Amount in Dispute: \$88,247.01
+Amount in Dispute: \$34,494.82